 Peter researches and publishes articles on climate and carbon cycle modeling, climate change economics, and remote sensing of vegetation.
 His informal education and communication expertise stems from his work on climate change exhibitions and other communication modalities.
 In addition to his current role, he also leads and contributes to the framing and development of dozens of global change assessments at the National Research Council and U.S. Global Change Research Program.

 Peter holds a Ph.D., a master’s in Geosciences from Pennsylvania State University, and a bachelor’s degree in Geology from Virginia Polytechnic Institute and State University.
+Peter is also a senior fellow with the ICF Climate Center.
+In this role, he provides compelling research and objective perspectives on a wide range of climate-related topics to help advance climate conversations and accelerate climate action.

 - Schultz, P., Hurley, B., and Eil, A. (2020).
 The case for C-suite engagement on climate risk.
 Smart Cities Dive.